ariebovenberg/ariebovenberg.github.io/_posts/2024-01-20-python-datetime-pitfalls.md

    )  # that's better!
    ```
 6. Disambiguated datetimes work correctly in comparisons.
 7. Aware datetimes are equal if they occur at the same moment.
+No exceptions.

    ```python
    a == b